Midsphere: Construction

 A numerical approximation to the canonical polyhedron for a given polyhedral graph can be constructed by representing the graph and its dual graph as perpendicular circle packings in the Euclidean plane, applying a stereographic projection to transform it into a pair of circle packings on a sphere, searching numerically for a Möbius transformation that brings the centroid of the crossing points to the center of the sphere, and placing the vertices of the polyhedron at points in space having the dual circles of the transformed packing as their horizons.
 However, the coordinates and radii of the circles in the circle packing step can be non-constructible numbers that have no exact closed-form expression using arithmetic and nth-root operations.

 Alternatively, a simpler numerical method for constructing the canonical polyhedron proposed by George W. Hart works directly with the coordinates of the polyhedron vertices, adjusting their positions in an attempt to make the edges have equal distance from the origin, to make the points of minimum distance from the origin have the origin as their centroid, and to make the faces of the polyhedron remain planar.
 Unlike the circle packing method, this has not been proven to converge to the canonical polyhedron, and it is not even guaranteed to produce a polyhedron combinatorially equivalent to the given one, but it appears to work well on small examples.

 Applications

 The canonical polyhedron and its polar dual can be used to construct a four-dimensional analogue of an antiprism, one of whose two opposite faces is combinatorially equivalent to any given three-dimensional polyhedron.
 It is unknown whether every three-dimensional polyhedron can be used directly as a face of a four-dimensional antiprism, without replacing it by its canonical polyhedron, but it is not always possible to do so using both an arbitrary three-dimensional polyhedron and its polar dual.

+For every polyhedron with a midsphere, each vertex has a supporting plane, a plane that touches the vertex but is disjoint from the rest of the polyhedron, perpendicular to the vector from the sphere center to the vertex.
+This fact can be used as the basis for a position-based routing procedure for any network that contains a spanning polyhedral subgraph: first, construct a polyhedron with a midsphere for this subgraph.
+Then, to handle a message that should be routed from vertex $u$, with destination $v$, forward the message to any neighboring vertex $w$ for which $w\cdot v > u\cdot v$, increasing the inner product of the three-dimensional vertex coordinates.
+It can be shown through convexity and the existence of these supporting planes that a neighbor $w$ with a greater dot product always exists, so this greedy algorithm cannot get stuck until the message reaches its destination.